flags

 NOLOD

 If this flag is set, the LOD state of entities is used, but not changed by this view.
 Useful for shadow mapping render stages that render from a light source position and use the LOD steps from a previous view.
-A7.08 LC
+LC

 Remarks:

-In C-Script, a flag was set or reset at runtime by assigning the ON or OFF value (like panel.VISIBLE = ON;).
-In C, C++, or Lite-C, a flag is set by or-ing the flags parameter with the flag (panel.flags |= VISIBLE;) and reset by and-ing the flags parameter with the inverse flag (panel.flags &= ~VISIBLE;).
+In C-Script, a flag was set or reset at runtime by assigning the ON or OFF value (like panel.SHOW = ON;).
+In C, C++, or Lite-C, a flag is set by or-ing the flags parameter with the flag (panel.flags |= SHOW;) and reset by and-ing the flags parameter with the inverse flag (panel.flags &= ~SHOW;).
 The predefined macros set, reset, and toggle can also be used for manipulating individual flags.

 Example: